jlpteaching/ECS154B/syllabus/syllabus.md

 ![Late policy graph](late_policy.png)

-Note: When submitting late the reduction in points will not immediately appear in Gradescope.
+Note: When submitting late, the reduction in points will not immediately appear in Gradescope.
 Rest assured, we will go through and double check all of the submission times ;).

 ### Tests